Hinrichsta/SP25-CYBR8950/HomeAutomation/Ecobee-Analysis.md

 - **Platform**: Ecobee
 - **Internet Requirements**:
     - Initial setup via Bluetooth, then requires a WiFi connection to Internet for all functions.
-    - Can operate with limited functionality via control screen.
+    - Can operate with limited (basic)functionality via control screen and no connection (including bluetooth)
 - **Authentication**
     - Plain username and password.
-    - Family accounts available.
+    - Family sharing accounts
     - Contractor, and group mode available.
     - Amazon Alexa account (optional).
 - **Data Transmission Security**